rjwut/advent/src/solutions/vm/README.md

 console.log(vm.getRegister('a'));
 ```

+## Constructor

+The `Vm` constructor accepts one optional argument: an options object.
+The following properties are supported:

+- `bigint: boolean`: By default, the `Vm`'s input, output, and registers use `number` types.
+To use `bigint`s instead, set this option to `true`.
+- `ipIncrement: string`: Sets the policy that controls when the `Vm` automatically increments the instruction pointer after executing an instruction:
+  - `'never'`: The instruction pointer will only move if explicitly changed by an instruction or an event listener.
+  - `'unchanged'` (default): The instruction pointer will move only if it hasn't been changed by the instruction or an event listener.
+  - `'always'`: The instruction pointer will always be incremented, even if it has been changed.
+- `parser: Parser`: The parser instance to use.
+If not provided, a new instance of `DefaultParser` will be used.
+- `registerNames: Array<string>`: An array of register names to declare.
+If this option is specified, any attempt to read or write a register not declared in this list will result in an error.
+If this option is not specified, registers will be automatically provisioned (initialized to `0`) as needed.
+- `throwUnheardErrors: boolean`: The `Vm` will emit an `error` event if an error occurs.
+If no listener is registered for this event, the `Vm` will throw the error instead by default.
+Set this to `false` to prevent errors from being thrown.
+Note that the most recent error is always available from the `Vm`'s  read-only `error` property.

 ## Registers

-The `Vm` will have one or more registers.
-By default, the only register is one called `ip`, the instruction pointer.
-This register keeps track of the program offset where the `Vm` is currently executing.
-You may rename this register by calling `declareIp()`.
-Programs may directly manipulate the instruction pointer like any other register.
-The value of the instruction pointer register, whatever its name, is also exposed by the `Vm`'s `ip` property.

-By default, attempting to use an unknown register results in an `Error`.
-This is to help you detect typos in your register names.
-You must declare any registers that you use other than the instruction pointer register.
-You do this by passing their names into the `declareRegisters()` method.
-Unlike `declareIp()`, invoking it multiple times does not remove any previously-declared registers.
-A newly-declared register starts with a value of `0`.

-Alternatively, you may set the `lazyRegisters` property to `true`.
-Doing so makes it so that if an attempt is made to read or write to a register that does not exist, it will be automatically provisioned immediately.
-This may be desirable if you don't know what registers will be used in advance, but you lose the ability to detect typos in register names.
+Registers can be used to store integer values.
+There are no registers by default, but they will be automatically provisioned on first use.
+Alternatively, you can explicitly declare the registers the program uses by specifying the `registerNames` option.
+When using this option, any attempt to use an undeclared register will result in an error.
+All registers are set to `0` when initialized.

-There are several other methods for working with registers:
+There are several methods for working with registers:

 - `hasRegister(string)`: Checks whether a register exists.
-(Does not trigger automatic creation under when `lazyRegisters` is `true`.)
+(Does not trigger auto-provisioning under when the `registerNames` names option is omitted.)
 - `getRegister(string)`: Returns a register's current value.
 - `setRegister(string, number)`: Sets a register's value.
 - `addRegister(string, number)`: Adds a value to a register's existing value.